DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/DatabaseService/Index.rst

 """""""""""""

 The database service was designed to be of type singleton.
-Therefore it's highly recommended to instantiate this Service using the makeInstance method of GeneralUtility instead of using the "new" keyword (whereby classes should never been instantiated via "new", please make us of makeInstance or the ObjectManager instead).
+Therefore it's highly recommended to instantiate this Service using the *makeInstance* method of *GeneralUtility* instead of using the *"new"* keyword (whereby classes should never been instantiated via *"new"*, please make us of *makeInstance* or the *ObjectManager* instead).
 This will ensure the Database Service will exist only once, what may increase processing speed siginficantly:

 .. code-block:: php